 Pinworms are the main cause of the itchy feeling.
 Although the parasites are common among children, they can also affect adults.
 They are transmitted through exposed surfaces such as hands, clothes, toilet seats and toys.
 Once pinworms are ingested, they are incubated for two months before symptoms begin to show.
 For most patients,itching is worse at night.
 The parasite can also cause abdominal pain.5.
 Abdominal pain and cramping.

-Dientamoeba Fragilis is the common cause of abdominal pain.
+Dientamoeba Fragilis is a common cause of abdominal pain.
 The parasite is one of the smallest parasites that reside in the large intestine.
 It spreads through ingestion of infected fecal material.
 This explains why physicians advise people to wash their hands before eating.
 Dientmoeba Fragilis can also cause diarrhea, vomiting, flatulence, bloating and nausea.

 Evan Jerkunica, Parasites.org's founder is happy to help.
 To get your questions answered, you can: